How to Get To Disney World for Almost Free

 The Plan

-Step one is to secure 5 nights at a hotel located on Disney property with specific benefits that make your Disney stay worthwhile.
-The Walt Disney World Swan, Dolphin, or Swan Reserve, located on Disney property next to Epcot are my first pick.
+There are many benefits to staying on Disney property.
+Disney resorts come with specific benefits that make your Disney stay worthwhile.
+If you're set on staying on property, The Walt Disney World Swan, Dolphin, or Swan Reserve are my first pick.
+These hotels are located next to Epcot and have a wide variety of benefits.
 When you stay at the Swan and Dolphin, you’ll enjoy benefits including:

 The Swan, Dolphin, and Swan Reserve are Marriott properties, which are part of the Marriott Bonvoy rewards program, so you can use their Bonvoy points to book room.
 Marriott is about to switch to demand-based pricing, but in low season, I’ve seen rooms at these hotels go for 40,000 points a night.
 With Marriott Bonvoy’s fifth-night free, that’s 320,000 Marriott Bonvoy points needed.
-With current sign up offers for the Marriott Bonvoy Brilliant Card from American Expressat 150,000 points for spending $5,000 in the first three months, that’s not quite enough to get five free nights.
+With current sign up offers for the Marriott Bonvoy Brilliant Card from American Express at 95,000 points for spending $6,000 in the first six months, that’s not quite enough to get five free nights.

+While staying on property is the ideal way to get the most "Disney" out of your experience, they aren't always the most economical.
 Instead, I’d look to the Disney Springs area hotels.
 Some of these hotels are associated with the Hilton Honors program, and much more easily bookable with points.
 They also run on demand pricing, and I actually stayed at the DoubleTree Orlando Disney Springs for 32,000 points a night, plus a fifth night free.
-There’s also the Signia by Hilton Orlando Bonnet Creek, Hilton Bonnet Creek, and Waldorf-Astoria Orlando, which cost more in points but offer a few more amenities.
-All feature early park access, but at time of writing, none offer the extra magic hours at night that deluxe Disney resort guests receive.
+Rooms at this newly renovated hotel typically range from 41,000 60,000 points for night.
+There’s also the Signia by Hilton Orlando Bonnet Creek, Hilton Bonnet Creek, and Waldorf-Astoria Orlando, which cost more in points but offer more amenities.
+All feature early park entry, but at time of writing, none offer the extra magic hours at night that deluxe Disney resort guests receive.

-The Hilton Honors Aspire Card from American Express features a 150,000 point sign up bonus when you spend $4,000 in three months after account opening.
+The Hilton Honors Aspire Card from American Express features a 175,000 point sign up bonus when you spend $6,000 within the first six months after account opening.
 After meeting the minimum spend required, you’d have enough points for a five-night stay at the DoubleTree, which offers two-room suites that can easily fit a family of four.
 Plus, you get free Diamond status with Hilton, which gives you a daily food and beverage credit to save on some in-hotel meal costs.

 Flight: Save $1,600